 Over the past several years, Ken has lived and toured in California and British Columbia, often traveling via camper van with Anna and their Bichon Frisé, Louie.
 During this time, he has had the distinct pleasure of performing and showcasing with a whole new and inspiring generation of young Canadian folk performers including Benjamin Dakota Rogers, Annie Sumi, Madeleine Roger, Logan McKillop, Piper and Carson, Moonfruits, Graham Lindsay, and many others, too numerous to mention.

 On the recording side, Ken has written and recorded nine full length albums of original, folk-oriented music, which have received critical acclaim, awards, and extensive airplay on folk radio around the world.
-His most recent release "Ashes in the Morning" was released in May 2020, while 2019’s Live in L.A. was one of the Top 30 albums worldwide on the RMR Folk Charts.
+His most recent release "Anthology Volume 2" was released in April 2023, while 2019’s Live in L.A. was one of the Top 30 albums worldwide on the RMR Folk Charts.
 2017's Wondrous Beauty debuted in the Top 10 Canadian albums on the Folk DJ-L Charts, and 2016’s The Great Unknown won Best Americana honours at the Akademia Music Awards in Los Angeles and was named one of 2016’s Best by Jan Hall’s Folk Roots Radio.
 Some of the musicians featured on Ken’s recordings include Dennis Pendrith (bass player for Tom Paxton, and Bruce Cockburn), Dean Drouillard (guitar for Jill Barber), Mark Mariash (drums and percussion for Buffy Sainte Marie), Randall Hill, Roly Platt, and Ben Grossman (Loreena McKennitt).